 No, you cannot renew an ESTA.
 An authorized ESTA is only ever valid for two years.
 As soon as your ESTA is invalid, you must apply for a new one.
 You do not have to apply for a new ESTA if you move within your country or travel to the USA again.

-No, the maximum number of days you can stay in the USA with an ESTA is 90 and it cannot be extended.
+No, the maximum number of days you can stay in the USA with an ESTA is 90, and it cannot be extended.
 If you don't depart from the USA on time, you will be staying in the USA illegally.
 This can have consequences on future trips to America.
-If you want to stay in longer than 90 days, then you must apply for an appropriate visa (e.g. B1 or B2 visa) beforehand.
+If you want to stay longer than 90 days, then you must apply for an appropriate visa (e.g., B1 or B2 visa) beforehand.

-Only in individual cases will the U.S. Citizenship and Immigration Services (USCIS) allow ESTA travelers to stay longer in the USA.
-This includes urgent and unpredictable situations, such as flight cancellations due to bad weather or strike, or serious medical circumstances that make it impossible to return and leave the USA within 90 days.
-It is strongly recommended that you contact the USCIS and provide evidence of this, as it is at their sole discretion.
+Only in exceptional cases does U.S. Citizenship and Immigration Services (USCIS) grant a longer stay in the USA with ESTA.
+These include unforeseen situations such as flight cancellations due to severe weather or strikes, or serious medical circumstances that make it impossible to return and leave the US within 90 days.
+In such cases, you must provide USCIS with appropriate evidence to obtain a decision.